cloud-army/secret-mutator-admission-webhook/README.md

 ### _🚨 IMPORTANT NOTE: For test, you should create a docker image with a simple entrypoint that use printenv & sleep with time in seconds and a envsecrets-config.json🚨_

-About the envsecrets-config.json this is his estructure:
+About the envsecrets-config.json, it is the place were declaring the GCP Secrets resources, and its is his estructure:

 ```json
 {